MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 Azure Application Gateway is used as a load balancer per region and could be removed from this architecture setup.
 If you do so, do take the following guidelines into account:

 - The Web Application Firewall is currently attached to the Application Gateway, this will have to be changed to the Front Door service.
 - If you remove Application Gateway, you'll need to use other means to determine that incoming calls originate only from your Azure Front Door instance.
 You can do this by adding the X-FDID header check and the Azure Front Door IP ranges check in the Azure Spring Apps api-gateway service.
-The [Expose Azure Spring Apps through a reverse proxy](https://learn.microsoft.com/azure/architecture/reference-architectures/microservices/spring-cloud-reverse-proxy) article describes the different scenario's.
-This article also explains how these scenario's can be set up and what you need to take into account from a security perspective in each.
+The [Expose Azure Spring Apps through a reverse proxy](https://learn.microsoft.com/azure/architecture/reference-architectures/microservices/spring-cloud-reverse-proxy) article describes the different scenarios.
+This article also explains how these scenarios can be set up and what you need to take into account from a security perspective in each.

 ### Routing between regions